rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 _Side Note:_ If _null_ is a billion dollar mistake, is `null` + `undefined` two billions?
 Unifying these 2 disasters into one could be a net saving of lots of dollars!

-TypeScript also provides `?` syntax for declaring object fields.
+TypeScript also provides `?` syntax for declaring object properties.
 E.g.

 ```JavaScript
 type Person2 = {firstNm: string, middleNm?: string, lastNm: string}
 ```

 The type of `person.middleNm` is `string | undefined`.
-My preference is to declare optional fields using the above `Undefined` type:
+My preference is to declare optional properties using the above `Undefined` type:

 ```JavaScript
 middleNm? : string | Undefined